-\end{theorem} Theorem \ref{Equivalence of ICLP probability measure} shows that if the difference of $f_{D}$ and $f_{D'}$ resides in the Cameron-Martin space of $C$ then the probability family will be pairwise equivalent.
-An analogous result for the equivalence of elliptical distributions appears in Theorem 2 of \citet{reimherr2019elliptical} even though the ICLP is not an elliptical distribution.
-However, it turns out that, unlike elliptical distributions, pairwise equivalence is not enough for the ICLP mechanism to achieve DP.
-To see the reason behind this, one needs to consider the density of $P_D$ in $\mbH$.
+\end{theorem} Theorem~\ref{Thm: Equivalence of ICLP probability measure} shows that if the difference between $f_{D}$ and $f_{D'}$ resides in the Cameron-Martin space of $C$, then the probability family will be pairwise equivalent.
+An analogous result for the equivalence of elliptical distributions appears in Theorem 2 of \citet{reimherr2019elliptical}, even though the ICLP is not an elliptical distribution.
+However, it turns out that, unlike elliptical distributions, pairwise equivalence is not enough for the ICLP mechanism to achieve $\epsilon$-DP.
+To see the reason behind this, one must consider the density of $P_D$ in $\mbH$.
 Since there is no common base measure in $\mathbb{H}$ that plays the same role as the Lebesgue measure in $\mbR^{d}$, it is more complicated to consider the density in $\mathbb{H}$.
-Fortunately, we are adding the same type of noise to functional summaries, and therefore we only need the density as the Radon-Nikodym derivative of $P_{D}$ w.r.t. $P_{0}$, where $P_{0}$ is the probability measure induced by $\sigma Z$. \begin{lemma}[Density of ICLP] Let $P_h$ and $P_{0}$ be the probability measures induced by $\{ h + \sigma Z \}$ and $\sigma Z$ respectively.
-Suppose $h \in \mcH_{1,C}$, then the Radon–Nikodym derivative of $P_{D}$ w.r.t. $P_{0}$ is given by
+Fortunately, we are adding the same type of noise to the functional summaries.
+Therefore, we only need the density as the Radon-Nikodym derivative of $P_{D}$ with respect to $P_{0}$, where $P_{0}$ is the probability measure induced by $\sigma Z$. \begin{theorem}[Density of ICLP] Let $P_h$ and $P_{0}$ be the probability measures induced by $\{ h + \sigma Z \}$ and $\sigma Z$ respectively.
+Suppose $h \in \mcH_{1,C}$, then the Radon–Nikodym derivative of $P_{D}$ with respect to $P_{0}$ is given by

-$P_0$ almost everywhere and is unique. \end{lemma} Now we are ready to show why Condition (\ref{formula of H_K}) is not enough for $\epsilon$-DP.
-Indeed, even though $f_{D} - f_{D'} \in \mcH_{C}$ guarantees the pairwise equivalence between $P_{D}$ and $P_{D'}$, it does not guarantee the density in Equation (\ref{formual of density}) is well-defined and thus can not be upper bounded, which is a requirement for $\epsilon$-DP however.
+$P_0$ almost everywhere and is unique. \end{theorem} Now, we are ready to show why the condition (\ref{formula of H_K}) is insufficient for $\epsilon$-DP.
+Indeed, even though $f_{D} - f_{D'} \in \mcH_{C}$ guarantees the pairwise equivalence between $P_{D}$ and $P_{D'}$, it does not guarantee the density in Equation (\ref{eqn: formula of density}) is well-defined and thus cannot be upper bounded, which is a requirement for $\epsilon$-DP however.
 Meanwhile, $\mcH_C$ is enough for $(\epsilon,\delta)$-DP with Gaussian process with covariance $C$ \citep{mirshani2019formal} since it allows densities to be unbounded up to a set with $P_0$ measure less than $\delta$.
-In the next theorem, we will show the appropriate space that $f_{D} - f_{D'}$ should reside in is actually the subspace of $\mcH_{1,C}$.
+In the following theorem, we will show the appropriate space in which $f_{D} - f_{D'}$ should reside is the subspace of $\mcH_{1, C}$.